There are getting to be a few traditions on my English soccer trips.

 One is the arrival day, which I had yesterday and included a fine version of the Standard Customs Chat.

 Today it was time for two more: Zombie Day and the Badge Run.

 The stadium isn’t in a real scenic area, but that’s appropriate.
-West Bromwich (now part of Birmingham) was the center of the Industrial Revolution, and the club was founded in the 1870s by workers from a scale factory, which still exists today.
+West Bromwich (part of Greater Birmingham) was the center of the Industrial Revolution, and the club was founded in the 1870s by workers from a scale factory, which still exists today.